michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 ## Pytest Fixtures

 Fixtures are a large part of the pytest API, and the part I was least familiar with.
-Fixtures are included in test fuction by adding them as parameters to the function.
+Fixtures are included in test function by adding them as parameters to the function.
 The pytest API comes with a few builtin fixtures: useful ones for temporary files are [tmp_path][] and [tmp_path_factory][] shown below.